DavidePiccinini98/dpsr/README.md

-# dpsr
+# Onboard Hyperspectral Super-Resolution with Deep Pushbroom Neural Network
-Onboard Hyperspectral Super-Resolution with Deep Pushbroom Neural Network
+The code will be available soon.